AlessioCoser/doom-reactive-state/readme.md

 ```

 ## Run Dev
-this runs an application present in dev folder with vite
+this runs an application present in the dev folder with vite
 ```
 npm run dev
 ```